 - Adding sections

-You might want to Ctrl-drag the book from the tableview of the document manager to the object browser window.
+You might want to bookmark the the newly created document.
+You can do so by pressing Command-Shift-B in the book window or by Ctrl-dragging the book from the tableview of the document manager to the object browser window.
 Bookmarking frequently used database objects on the object browser window gives you quick access to these objects saving the time otherwise required to set up and perform a query in the document manager.

 Singleclicking on such a bookmark on the object browser window and pressing Command-d removes the bookmark again.
-This just removes the bookmark, it does not delete the database object.
-The object will still be retrievable via the document manager.
+This just removes the bookmark, it does not delete the database object itself.
+The object will still be retrievable via the document manager (Database - Open Document).
 If you want to delete a document or book from the database click on it in the document manager and press Command-d.
 You will be asked if you really want to delete the object.
 If you confirm the object will be deleted permanently.

 You can reorder the chapters easily via drag and drop in the outlineview of the book viewer.
 Just click on a chapter, keep the left mouse button pressed and drag the chapter to a new location.